Caryn Kadavy: Career

 Kadavy was born in Erie, Pennsylvania.
 As an amateur, she won medals at the U.S. Championships four years in a row, including silver in 1986.
 She won several competitions in 1985: the U.S. Olympic Festival, Skate Canada International, and the Moscow News Cup.
 She was a top-ten finisher at the World Figure Skating Championships three times, including a bronze medal in 1987.

-Caryn's initial breakthrough was a bronze medal at the 1985 U.S Figure Skating Championships, where she placed 2nd behind overall winner Tiffany Chin, but ahead of Debi Thomas in the long program.
-Due to poor figures and a fall in the short program, she settled for bronze, and due to only 2 spots being allotted to U.S women for that years Worlds due to Elaine Zayak's retirement (at the time the rules were that at least one skater who earned the number of spots for a country has fill one of those spots to maintain that number), narrowly missed the World Team.
+Kadavy's initial breakthrough was a bronze medal at the 1985 U.S. Figure Skating Championships, where she placed 2nd behind overall winner Tiffany Chin, but ahead of Debi Thomas in the long program.
+Due to poor figures and a fall in the short program, she settled for bronze, and due to only 2 spots being allotted to U.S. women for that years Worlds due to Elaine Zayak's retirement (at the time the rules were that at least one skater who earned the number of spots for a country had to fill one of those spots to maintain that number), narrowly missed the World Team.
 In 1986 she came into Nationals having won 2 international competitions already, and after winning the short program over both Debi Thomas and Tiffany Chin, seemed to be in strong position to win her first National title.
-However following Thomas's brilliant 5 triple free skate, a nervous Kadavy made a couple of major mistakes, and lost the title by a 6-3 split, winning silver and qualifying for her first Worlds.
+However following Thomas's brilliant 5 triple free skate, a nervous Kadavy made a couple of major mistakes, and lost the title by a 6–3 split, winning silver and qualifying for her first Worlds.
 There she placed a disappointing 8th, with mistakes in all 3 phases.
 This was the beginning of her reputation as a nervy and inconsistent competitor.